 UK CFD brokers that cater to scalpers earn profits through various means:

-1. Spreads are a primary source of revenue, as brokers charge a small fee for each trade executed.
-Said fee is often built into the spread, which represents the difference between the bid and ask price of the underlying asset.
+- Spreads are a primary source of revenue.
+The fee is often built into the spread, which represents the difference between the bid and the ask price of the underlying asset.

-3. Inactivity fees may be charged to traders who do not meet certain trading volume requirements, encouraging traders to remain active.
+- Inactivity fees may be charged to traders who do not meet certain trading volume requirements, encouraging them to remain active.

-5. Data feed fees, which are charged to traders who require access to real-time market data, are also potential sources of profit.
+- Data feed fees, charged to traders who require access to real-time market data, are also potential sources of profit.

-Additionally, UK brokers may offer complimentary services, such as VPS (Virtual Private Server) hosting, which allows traders to run automated trading systems 24/7.
-This type of service is usually available once traders opt in for a paid VPS subscription.
+Additionally, UK brokers may offer ancillary services, such as VPS (Virtual Private Server) hosting, which allows traders to run automated trading systems 24/7.
+This service is usually available through a paid VPS subscription.
 VPS products can generate significant revenue for brokers, particularly among scalpers who rely on automated trading systems.

 By offering a range of services and charging competitive fees, UK CFD brokers can maintain a profitable business model while catering to the needs of scalpers.